Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 curl -X GET https://key-provider.drm.technology/cenc/<CLIENT>/<CONTENT_ID> -H 'API_KEY: <API_KEY>'
 ```

-The keys return in this response can be used for PlayReady and Widevine scenarios.
+The keys returned in this response can be used for PlayReady and Widevine scenarios.
 They allow a single piece of content to be used across multiple devices and browsers.

 An example decrypted response would be: